project-sunbird/sunbird-commons/ingredients/faqs/user_roles.md

-Currently, DIKSHA users are categorized as:
+Currently, Sunbird users are categorized as:

 - Organization Administrator
 - System Administrator